RESEARCH STARTER

 Oligomeric proanthocyanidins (OPCs) have antioxidant and anti-inflammatory properties.
 A fourteen-day, double-blind, placebo-controlled trial of forty people evaluated the potential benefits of a chewing gum product containing five mg of OPCs from pine bark.
 The use of the OPC gum resulted in significant improvements in gum health and reductions in plaque formation; no similar benefits were seen in the placebo group.

-A double-blind study of thirty people found weak evidence that the use of borage oil (a source of gamma-linolenic acid) at a dose of 3,000 mg daily may reduce gingival inflammation.
-The study also examined fish oil at a dose of 3,000 mg daily or combined fish oil and borage oil at a dose of 1,500 mg each but failed to find significant benefits with these treatments compared with placebo.
+A double-blind study of thirty people found weak evidence that the use of borage oil—a source of gamma-linolenic acid—at a dose of 3,000 mg daily may reduce gingival inflammation.
+The study also examined fish oil at a dose of 3,000 mg daily, or combined fish oil and borage oil at a dose of 1,500 mg each.
+The results failed to find significant benefits with these treatments compared with placebo, and concerns exist about hepatotoxic pyrrolizidine alkaloids in the usage of borage oil.

 Other natural dental products that have shown promise in small double-blind studies include a toothpaste containing Macleaya cordata (plume poppy) and Prunella vulgaris (also known as heal-all or self-heal), a chew candy containing green tea, an irrigation fluid containing propolis extract, a toothpaste containing sea cucumber, and a gel containing tea tree oil.

 Preliminary studies suggest that folate mouthwash may help in periodontal disease.
 Oral folate supplementation does not appear to be especially effective.
-However, one small double-blind study found potential benefit with a mixed vitamin-B complex supplement (containing 50 mg of each of thiamin, riboflavin, niacinamide, pantothenate, and pyridoxine; 50 micrograms [mcg] each of biotin and vitamin B12; and 400 mcg of folate).
+However, one small double-blind study found potential benefit with a mixed vitamin-B complex supplement—containing 50 mg of each of thiamin, riboflavin, niacinamide, pantothenate, and pyridoxine; 50 micrograms (mcg) each of biotin and vitamin B12; and 400 mcg of folate.
+This experimental study is not supported by dietary recommendations.

 One test-tube study suggests that cranberry juice might be useful for treating or preventing gum disease.
-However, there is one problem to work out before cranberry could be practical for this purpose: the sweeteners added to cranberry juice are not good for the teeth, but without them, cranberry juice is very bitter.
+However, a practical limitation exists: the sweeteners added to cranberry juice are not good for the teeth—but without them, cranberry juice is very bitter.

 The supplement coenzyme Q10 is sometimes claimed to be an effective treatment for periodontal disease.
 However, the studies on which this idea is based are too flawed to be taken as meaningful.